apache/mesos/docs/ssl.md

 **NOTE:** Prior to 1.0, the SSL related environment variables used to be prefixed by `SSL_`.
 However, we found that they may collide with other programs and lead to unexpected results (e.g., openssl, see [MESOS-5863](https://issues.apache.org/jira/browse/MESOS-5863) for details).
 To be backward compatible, we accept environment variables prefixed by both `SSL_` or `LIBPROCESS_SSL_`.
 New users should use the `LIBPROCESS_SSL_` version.

 #### LIBPROCESS_SSL_ENABLED=(false|0,true|1) [default=false|0]
 Turn on or off SSL.
-When it is turned off it is the equivalent of default mesos with libevent as the backing for events.
+When it is turned off it is the equivalent of default Mesos with libevent as the backing for events.
 All sockets default to the non-SSL implementation.
 When it is turned on, the default configuration for sockets is SSL.
 This means outgoing connections will use SSL, and incoming connections will be expected to speak SSL as well.
 None of the below flags are relevant if SSL is not enabled.
 If SSL is enabled, `LIBPROCESS_SSL_CERT_FILE` and `LIBPROCESS_SSL_KEY_FILE` must be supplied.

 #### LIBPROCESS_SSL_SUPPORT_DOWNGRADE=(false|0,true|1) [default=false|0]
 Control whether or not non-SSL connections can be established.
 If this is enabled __on the accepting side__, then the accepting side will downgrade to a non-SSL socket if the connecting side is attempting to communicate via non-SSL. (e.g. HTTP).
 See [Upgrading Your Cluster](#Upgrading) for more details.